ZoeyZoella/brat-generator/README.md

-# Brat generator and it's the same but there's no word limit on brat green backgrounds so it's not.
+# (CLOSED) Brat generator and it's the same but there's no word limit on brat green backgrounds so it's not.

 An expansion of Charli xcx’s BRAT cover art generator, with a brat wall to display user-submitted messages.
 Features include:
 - No word limit for all backgrounds.